Temelio/ansible-role-sftp/README.md

 ## Requirements

-This role requires Ansible 2.2 or higher, and platform requirements are listed in the metadata file.
+This role requires Ansible 2.4 or higher, and platform requirements are listed in the metadata file.

 It should work on older Ansible version, but without garanty.
-Molecule 2.x has an Ansible 2.2 minimal requirement, so I dont't test on older versions.

 ## Testing